Student Accessibility Support Services

 - Alternate format of print materials, including braille, large print, audio material, tactile graphics, and E-text

-- Adaptive computer software and hardware, including JAWS screen reader, ZoomText, CCTV magnifiers, scanners, Dragon speech-to-text, Kurzweil document reader, and adaptive keyboards, mice, and other auxilliary devices
+- Adaptive computer software and hardware, including JAWS screen reader, ZoomText, CCTV magnifiers, scanners, Dragon speech-to-text, Kurzweil document reader, and adaptive keyboards, mice, and other auxiliary devices

 - Adjustable height furniture